apenwarr/gitbuilder/contrib/gitbuilder-ajax/README.md

 This is a nicer and more cleaned up version of the gitbuilder.cgi script http://tracker.newdream.net/issues/1655.

+To use, copy the _js/url.js.in_ script to _js/urls.js_ customise this script with your own urls.
+The serverUrl should point to a server side script which acts as a proxy for the javascript.

 ## Issues

 * There are some minor issues with ordering of the table, turn on async: